microsoft/TypeScript/doc/spec.md

 * If *e* is an *ObjectLiteral* and *T* is an object type, *e* is processed with the contextual type *T*, as described in section [4.5](#4.5).
 * If *e* is an *ArrayLiteral* and *T* is an object type with a numeric index signature, *e* is processed with the contextual type *T*, as described in section [4.6](#4.6).
-* If *e* is a *FunctionExpression* or *ArrowFunctionExpression* with no type parameters and no parameter type annotations, *T* is a function type with exactly one call signature and *T*’s call signature is non-generic, then any inferences made for type parameters referenced by the parameters of *T*’s call signature are fixed (section [4.12.2](#4.12.2)) and *e* is processed with the contextual type *T*, as described in section [4.9.3](#4.9.3).
+* If *e* is a *FunctionExpression* or *ArrowFunctionExpression* with no type parameters and no parameter type annotations, *T* is a function type with exactly one call signature and *T*'s call signature is non-generic, then any inferences made for type parameters referenced by the parameters of *T*'s call signature are fixed (section [4.12.2](#4.12.2)) and *e* is processed with the contextual type *T*, as described in section [4.9.3](#4.9.3).
 * If *e* is a || operator expression and *T* is an object type, *e* is processed with the contextual type *T*, as described in section [4.15.7](#4.15.7).
 * If *e* is a conditional operator expression and *T* is an object type, *e* is processed with the contextual type *T*, as described in section [4.16](#4.16).
 * Otherwise, *e* is processed without a contextual type.

 The rules above require expressions be of the exact syntactic forms specified in order to be processed as contextually typed constructs.
-For example, given the declaration of the variable ‘f’ above, the assignment
+For example, given the declaration of the variable 'f' above, the assignment

 ```TypeScript
 f = s => s.toLowerCase();
 ```

-causes the function expression to be contextually typed, inferring the String primitive type for ‘s’.
+causes the function expression to be contextually typed, inferring the String primitive type for 's'.
 However, simply enclosing the construct in parentheses

 ```TypeScript
 f = (s => s.toLowerCase());
 ```

-causes the function expression to be processed without a contextual type, now inferring ‘s’ and the result of the function to be of type Any as no type annotations are present.
+causes the function expression to be processed without a contextual type, now inferring 's' and the result of the function to be of type Any as no type annotations are present.

 In the following example